vkostyanetsky/Fastimer/README.md

 ## 😌 Where to see my fasts?

-The script stores all the fasts in the `journal.yaml` file.
-It is human-readable, so you can just open it in your lovely text editor.
+The script stores all the fasts in the `journal.yaml` file in the directory where it is run.
+The file is quite human-readable, so you can just open it in your lovely text editor.